martinxp/MxIPTV-Player/README.md

 The application supports xtream codes and m3u playlists

-Catchup supported , Epg Supported , App is fast and stable.
+Catchup supported , Epg Supported , VOD supported.
+App is fast and stable.

 The playlist is sent to the application using the form on the website https://mxpl.eu/